metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

 Updates this `InputBox`'s current property values for: `value`, `placeholder`, `password`, `buttons`, `prompt`, `validationMessage`, `title`, `step`, `totalSteps`, `enabled`, `busy`, `ignoreFocusOut`.

+`allUpdates` ──

+`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.

 ##### Parameters